chris-teague/reach/README.md

 ## Overview

-iOS & Android app users are able to use the respective apps to generate a unique URL for sharing their current location, that expires after a set period of time.
-The native apps make use of background location updates so the user doesn't need to keep the app open for it to work effectively.
-Upon creating a location sharing session, a unique URL is generated & copied to the app user's clipboard for them to share with whomever they wish.
+The associated iOS & Android apps allow users to generate a unique URL that shares their current location.
+This URL automatically expires after a given period of time.
+These apps use native background location updates (as opposed to, say, browser based geolocation) so the user doesn't need to keep the app open for it to work effectively.
+After creating a location sharing session, a unique URL is generated & copied to the app user's clipboard for them to share with whomever they wish.

 ### Quick Demo: